satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Proposed re-design of the peer review process

-While there are notable examples of journals (e.g., Frontiers - frontiersin.org, BioMedCentral - biomedcentral.com, PLoS One -
-plosone.org) and paper archives (arXiv.org) that address some of the above individual problems, the vast majority of journals do not.
-In this section, we propose an open post-publication evaluation system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support community code review in open source software projects.
-Opening up the review process to everyone, not just to a select few anonymous reviewers, has the potential to address every one of the problems raised above.
+In this section, we propose an open post-publication evaluation system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support community code review in open source software projects and builds on existing solutions to the above problems.
+There are other notable examples of journals (e.g., Frontiers

-FIX HERE Re: technologies:

-ArXiv, agile, social, overflowing love:
+- frontiersin.org, BioMedCentral - biomedcentral.com, PLoS One -
+plosone.org) that address some of the above individual problems, the vast majority of journals do not.

-Our proposal integrates and builds upon features from existing technologies and code and peer review systems.
-There are already open and successful post-publication peer-review systems.
-The most prominent example of an open-access preprint archive, arXiv.org, comes from the field of high energy particle physics.
+The most prominent example of a post-publication review system, arXiv.org, comes from the field of high energy particle physics.
 It has transformed the way results are disseminated, reviewed and debated.
-Authors submit articles to the preprint archive even before they are submitted or appear in a traditional journal.
+Authors submit articles to arXiv even before they are submitted or appear in a traditional journal.
 Often, discussion and responses take place before the article appears in print.
 Interesting findings and the scientific discourse related to the results are thus brought to the immediate attention of the community and the public.
 This process of rapid, fully open debate based on the exchange of properly formatted technical preprints takes place even in the context of major new results that in other fields would typically be shrouded in secrecy.
 This has been recently illustrated by activity surrounding the possible discovery of a new particle at Fermilab's Tevatron accelerator that does not fit the Standard Model of particle physics\ :sup:``[2] <#ftnt2>`_`\ .
-However, this system addresses focused (sometimes misspelled as “focusssssed”) domains of expertise
+However, this system addresses focused domains of expertise and its scalability in the context of increasingly interdisciplinary domains remains untested.

-First, we describe a system that allows for rapid iterative feedback and relates to “agile software development” (Dingsøyr, 2010), a technology development concept that focuses on iterative development tightly coupled with client feedback.
 In the scientific world, new discoveries and technologies provide alternative viewpoints and data acquisition and analysis approaches.
 This makes rapid dissemination and continued reappraisal of research in the context of this new knowledge an imperative.

-Third, social technologies such as blogs, social sites (e.g., Facebook, Google+) and scientific discussion forums (e.g, metaoptmize.com, mathoverflow.net) are redefining the technologies that extract, organize and prioritize relevant, interesting and constructive infotmation and critcism.
-This is achieved via votes, reputation metrics and assigned privileges based on reputation or social networks.
-Our proposed review system learns from and improves upon these specialized interfaces to filter and highlight useful and relevant feedback.
+Blogs, social network sites (e.g., Facebook, Google+) and scientific discussion forums (e.g, metaoptmize.com, mathoverflow.net) are redefining the technologies that extract, organize and prioritize relevant, interesting and constructive information and criticism.
+Opening up the review process to everyone, not just to a select few anonymous reviewers, and drawing on these social technologies has the potential to address every one of the problems raised above.

 For each of the problems listed in the prior section, we first describe our proposed solution, then highlight the relevance of current code